Arizona Election Results

 “Their so-called audit findings are not worth the paper they're printed on,” - Arizona’s Secretary of State Katie Hobbs Source

 "The reason you haven't finished your 'audit' is because you hired people who have no experience and little understanding of how professional elections are run." - Jack Sellers Republican chairman of the Maricopa County Board of Supervisors in a letter to Karen Fann defying the new subpoena.
+After the report release Sellers said in a statement, "The Cyber Ninjas’ opinions come from a misuse and misunderstanding of the data provided by the county and are twisted to fit the narrative that something went wrong."
 Source

 “Sadly, it's now become clear that the audit has been botched.”- Arizona State Senator Michelle Ugenti-Rita wrote July 24 on Twitter.
 Source